 In 2013, Brian and Allison sold the food truck and their Hudson location, but not the business, www.tortillaville.com.
 That is still available for purchase.
 So, what to do?
 Ironically, a few months after their book came out, Outward Bound asked if Brian was interested in helping to write a 50th anniversary coffee table book, and Allison design it.
 They did as much until the budget crumbled.
 They continue with Hudson Design and website clients, which led to a sister business, Island Design, www.islanddesign.us.
 But, Brian had logged a lot of sea time too, so he decided to finally get his captain’s license.
 That led to freelance work as mate and captain on various boats, which then led to his own concept, Keys Boat Tours, www.keysboattours.com.

-And, that is as they say, where they are at the moment; living in the Keys with two black labs, as well as two motor boats, a sail boat, a vintage truck, paddle boards, kayaks and a business or two.
-Brian offers rides, tours and rentals, and specializes in teaching motor boat operation, sailing, and Fishing 101, the only hands-on lessons offered in the Keys, and perhaps the country.
+And, that is as they say, where they are at the moment; living in the Keys with two motor boats, a vintage truck, paddle boards, kayaks and a business or two.
+Brian offers rides, tours and rentals, and specializes in teaching motor boat operation the only hands-on lesson offered in the Keys.
 Brian’s most recent book, The Road To Key West is a where locals go guide like no other.
 It comes out once a year.
 He is working on a third book, Expedition of a Lifetime; a conversation about life while on a sailing expedition from Big Pine Key to Key West.
 And, a boating safety book too.
 Allison still designs jewelry, and otherwise keeps busy with Island Design and Keys Boat Tours.
-Her plan is to get a captain’s license and start taking people out.
+She got her captain’s license and has started taking people out.
 Thanks for being part of the journey.